sadcitizen/doremi/src/date/clone/readme.md

 # clone(date): Date

-Returns a copy of the date.
+Returns a copy of the given date.

 ## Usage